DolfeLive/Minecraft-Image-To-Particles/README.md

 Next run copy.py
 It will automaticly copy every command 1 by one into your clipboard, press p to go to the next command

+Pase each command into a command block and activate it

+Hook up all of the command blocks together and power it